globau/arc-review/README.md

 - `submit.always_blocking` : when true reviewers in commit descriptions will be marked as blocking. reviewers specified on the command line override this setting (default: false).
+- `submit.warn_uncommiteed` : when true show a warning if there are uncommitted changes in the working directory (default: true)
 - `updater.last_check` : epoch timestamp (local timezone) indicating the last time an update check was performed.